dannisliang/vongott-unity/vongott/Docs/Story/Scenes/01_tutorial.md

 ( prompt: use [arrow keys] to move, press [space] to jump, [shift] to crouch and look around with your mouse )

-- Miguel: "All right, let's make this a little more interesting.
+- Miguel: "All right, let's make this a little more interesting."
-- Miguel: "Take this gun and take out those barrels any way you want."
+- Miguel: "Here's a gun.
+Take out those barrels any way you want."

 ( prompt: use [left click] to shoot, [1-0] to change weapon, and [right click] to do a melee attack )